 - PPP allows lower taxes.

-The Princess Margaret Hospital, which sits on 26-acres of land, is an ideal location that could benefit from the PPP arrangement.
+Additionally, the Princess Margaret Hospital, which sits on 26-acres of land, is an ideal location that could benefit from the PPP arrangement.

 Countries that Practice Public- Private Partnership